yliu075/rshell/README.md

 ```
 ###known bugs

-1. using the -R flag with -a in any instance creates recursive bombs if user has root access, recursion is limited to 10 for user without root access
+1. using the -R flag with -a in any instance creates recursive bombs if user has root access, recursion is limited to 10 for user without root access FIXED
 2. error with optional files and -l flag